Green Eggs and Ham (TV series): Critical response

 On Rotten Tomatoes, the first season has an approval rating of 100% and an average rating of 8.5/10, based on 8 reviews.
 The website's critical consensus reads, "Critics love its animation, the way it plays with expectations.
 With goofy jokes and surprising wham, you may just love Green Eggs and Ham."
 Metacritic assigned the season a score of 89 out of 100, based on 4 reviews, signifying "universal acclaim".

 Accolades

 Home media

-Season 1 was released on DVD on December 1, 2020, by Warner Bros.
+Season 1 was released on Digital on November 22, 2020 and on DVD on December 1, 2020, by Warner Bros.
+Home Entertainment.

+Season 2 (The Second Serving) was released on Digital on June 26, 2023 by Warner Bros.
 Home Entertainment.